Gameday inactives, injuries and weather: Week 16

 New York

+Inactives: OG Kyle Murphy, RB Elijhaa Penny, WR Golden Tate, OT Jackson Barton and DT R.J.
+McIntosh

 Lineup notes: WR Golden Tate (calf) has been ruled out.
 TE Evan Engram (calf) practiced Friday and is off the report.
-QB Daniel Jones (hamstring, ankle) was limited Friday and questionable for Week 15.
-Reports say he will start.
+QB Daniel Jones (hamstring, ankle) returns to the starting lineup.

 Baltimore

+Inactives: WR James Proche, DE Jaylon Ferguson, CB Jimmy Smith, C Trystan Colon-Castillo, DT Broderick Washington, CB Marcus Peters and RB Mark Ingram

-Lineup notes: WR Marquise Brown (knee) and WR Dez Bryant (thigh) both draw questionable tags despite full practices Friday.
+Lineup notes: WR Marquise Brown (knee) and WR Dez Bryant (thigh) both draw questionable tags but will be available.

 Cincinnati at Houston (1:00 p.m.
 EST)